 A code style guide is a set of rules, standards, or best practices that outline how your team should write, format, and organize the source code.
-In a previous article, we covered what style guides are and why you need them in more detail.
+In a previous article, we covered what are the coding standards.

 This style guide has been around for many years, and it consists of several rules to enforce your code style consistency, readability, and maintainability.

 standard node package.
 To automatically format code, you’ll only need to run

 standard --fix, and the style guide will take care of your messy or inconsistent code.
 You can also quickly fix programmer errors, preventing back and forth between code contributors and reviewers.